Corey S. Kupfer

 In addition to EO, Corey has been active in many non-profit and public interest organizations.
 For example, he was a member of the Board of Directors of Coro New York Leadership Center, an organization dedicated to civic involvement that trains future leaders in the private, public and non-profit sectors, and chaired its annual dinner from 2003 - 2005.
 He was a co-founder and member of the Board of Directors of 1+1+1=ONE, an organization committed to using art and civic dialogue for positive social change in the areas of race relations and young women’s empowerment.
 For many years, he was a leader of the New York community of The Hunger Project, an organization that empowers people to end their own hunger.
 He has also provided pro bono legal services to many other organizations.

-Corey is married, travels extensively, golfs poorly and is in the process of writing his first book on Authentic Negotiating, which is expected to be published in 2016.
+Corey is married, travels extensively, golfs poorly and published his first book, Authentic Negotiating, in February 2017.